raraworkshop/raraworkshop.github.io/_pages/home.md

     <div class="col-xs-12">
       <p>
       <!-- We welcome two types of papers: regular workshop papers and non-archival submissions.
 Only regular workshop papers will be included in the workshop proceedings.
 All submissions should be in PDF format and made through <a style="color:#2980b9;font-weight:400;" href=" https://softconf.com/acl2023/nl-reasoning/">Softconf</a>.
 In line with the ACL main conference policy, camera-ready versions of papers will be given one additional page of content. -->
       We welcome three types of papers: archival workshop papers, non-archival papers, and non-archival cross-submissions.
 Only regular workshop papers will be included in the workshop proceedings.
-All submissions should be in PDF format and made through the OpenReview website set up for this workshop
+All submissions should be in PDF format and made through the <b>OpenReview website</b> set up for this workshop
-      <a style="color:#2980b9;font-weight:400;" href=" https://softconf.com/acl2023/nl-reasoning/">(link)</a>.
+      <a style="color:#2980b9;font-weight:400;" href="https://openreview.net/group?id=aclweb.org/ACL/2024/Workshop/NLRSE#tab-your-consoles">(link)</a>.
 In line with the ACL main conference policy, camera-ready versions of papers will be given one additional page of content.
         </p>
     <ul>
       <li><b>Archival, regular workshop papers: </b>